 Donna: It was so stupid!
 He was already guilty, dumbass!

 - Russian Doll: Nadia recounts a story that after World War II, her Jewish grandparents became leery of banks for some reason.
 Instead, they piled their money in South African gold Krugerrands, which they intended as a college fund for Nadia.
 They amassed 150 of them.
-Unfortunately, Nadia's mentally-ill mother squandered them and spent all of them but one, which Nadia wears as a necklace.
+Unfortunately, Nadia's mentally ill mother squandered them and spent all of them but one, which Nadia wears as a necklace.

 - An episode of Law & Order: SVU sees the detectives investigate the case of an elderly woman who was tortured and forced to sign checks.
 They interrogate her son, who immediately points the finger at her grandson (his own son), whom he describes as a deadbeat who dropped out of uni.
-When they interrogate the grandson, he explains that the only reason he dropped out was because his dad frittered away his college funds on bad business ideas, and he considers his grandma the only relative who cared about him.
+When they interrogate the grandson, he explains that the only reason he dropped out was that his dad frittered away his college funds on bad business ideas, and he considers his grandma the only relative who cared about him.

 - One episode of Law & Order: Criminal Intent involves a man who uses his forging skills to destroy the reputation of a church's patron saint, because his mentally ill mother basically gave away his possessions and their savings to them without his consent.
 In a twist, he doesn't blame his mother for this, and relents when Goren makes it clear how devastated she'd be if the forged documents were accurate.